qiceradar/qiceradar/README.md

 Install the "Plugin Reloader" plugin; it allows you to reload a plugin after changing the code without having to restart QGIS.

+* in QGIS, Plugins -> "Manage and Install Plugins..."
+* Select "all" in the left pane, then search for reloader
+* Select "Plugin Reloader", then click "Install Plugin"

 ### code management

 Plugins are installed to a folder managed by QGIS; it's not safe to do development there, since uninstalling a plugin deletes its directory.